magnetikonline/slack-post/README.md

 myNewPost.addField('Name','Don Draper',true);
 myNewPost.addField('Company','Sterling Cooper',true);

-// Job title on its own row
-myNewPost.addField('Job title','Creative Director');
+// Job title field will appear on its own row myNewPost.addField('Job title','Creative Director');
 ```

 ### slackPost.enableFieldMarkdown()
-- When enabled, will action Slack to markup all provided field item values with Markdown-like syntax.
+- When enabled, will action Slack to markup all provided field item values via `slackPost.addField()` with Markdown-like syntax.
-- Method only applies to the advanced message format with one or more defined fields.
+- Method only applies to the advanced message format with one or more fields defined.
 - Returns the current slackPost object instance.

 ### slackPost.setThumbnail(URL)